Dmitry Pokrass: Biography

-Early Years and Education
+Early years and education

+Pokrass was born to a Jewish family in Kyiv.
 At eight years of age, Dmitry Pokrass began performing as a means of earning money.
 He declaimed poetry, beating off a chechotka.
-Touring cities, he absorbed the music of the suburbs of old Kiev, of military bands, Jewish weddings and celebrations, the cinema, synagogue services, and cheerful Ukrainian dances.
+Touring cities, he absorbed the music of the suburbs of old Kyiv, of military bands, Jewish weddings and celebrations, the cinema, synagogue services, and cheerful Ukrainian dances.
 During the years 1914–1917, Pokrass studied piano at the Petrograd Conservatory.
 As a student, he composed romances and songs for actors of a variety show.
-Has published a series of romances "Irmochka" ("The Grimaces of Life") with the description: "Intimate cabaret songs in the style of Isa Kremer, Vertinsky, Sabinin, Henkin".
+Has published a series of romances "Irmochka" ("The Grimaces of Life") with the description: "Intimate cabaret songs in the style of Kremer, Vertinsky, Sabinin, Henkin".
 In the music of romances, he copied the stylistic manners of known actors, using the turns of fashionable tangos and other dances.
 He wrote songs of the "intimate genre" to be performed by Gipsy singer V. Shuysky: "The Bashful Tea Rose", "You Have Smiled at Me", "Warrant Officer Johns", and "Tango Dolores" (lyrics by P.German and O.Osenin).
-In 1917 he returned to Kiev, where he found work as an accompanist.
+In 1917 he returned to Kyiv, where he found work as an accompanist.
 In 1919, he worked at the "One-eyed Jimmy" variety theatre in Rostov-on-Don.

 Military career

-In 1919–1921, Pokrass served in the First Cavalry.
+In 1919–1921, Pokrass served in the 1st Cavalry.
 In honour of the taking of Rostov by the First Cavalry, he wrote the song which gained national popularity, "Budyonny's March" (1920, lyrics by A.d'Aktilj).
 To his fellow soldiers of the First Cavalry, he dedicated further compositions: "Hey, hey, saddle the Horses" (D. Bednogo), a cantata "Forward" and a military march, "Red Cavalrymen", both with lyrics by S.Minin.